kerol/django-conn-pool/README.md

 You can compare the MySQL process list count to the before, and it should work.

-Btw, you should get a `SQLAlchemy.exc.Timeout` exception if it does not get a connection during the request.
+Btw, you should get a `sqlalchemy.exc.TimeoutError:` exception if it does not get a connection during the request.